rkoeninger/ShenScript/docs/internals.rst

    :param any x: May be a :js:`Trampoline`, which will be run, or any other value, which will be returned immediately.
    :returns:     Final non-trampoline result.

-.. function:: future(x)
+.. function:: symbolOf(name)

-   Same purpose as :js:`settle`, but works asynchronously and will always return a :js:`Promise`, which will yield and non-trampoline value.
+   Returns the interned symbol by the given name.

-   Aliased as :js:`u` for brevity in generated code.
+   Aliased as :js:`s` for brevity in generated code.

-   :param any x: May or may not be a :js:`Promise` and may be a :js:`Trampoline`, which will be run, or any other value, which will be returned immediately.
+   :param string name: Symbol name.
+   :returns:           Symbol by that name.

+.. function:: trapAsync(body, handler)

+   Invokes :js:`body` with no arguments and awaits the result.
+If it raises an error, invokes :js:`handler`, passing it the error, and returns the result.

+   :param function body:    Zero-parameter function.
+   :param function handler: One-parameter function.
-   :returns:     Final non-trampoline result wrapped in a :js:`Promise`.
+   :returns:                The result of calling :js:`body` or the result of :js:`handler` if :js:`body` failed, wrapped in a :js:`Promise`.

-.. function:: fun(f)

-   Takes a function that takes a precise number of arguments and returns a wrapper that automatically applies partial and curried application.

-   Aliased as :js:`l` for brevity in generated code.

-   :param function f: Function wrap with partial application logic.
-   :returns:          Wrapper function.

-.. function:: compile(expr)

-   Builds a KLambda expression tree in the root context.

-   :param expr expr: Expression to build.
-   :returns:         Rendered JavaScript AST.

-.. function:: as___(x)

-   There are several functions following this naming pattern which first check if their argument passes the related :js:`is___` function and returns it if it does.
-If it does not pass the type check, an error is raised.

-   :param any x: Whatever.
-   :returns:     The same value.
-   :throws:      If argument does not pass the type check.

-.. function:: is___(x)
+.. function:: trapSync(body, handler)

-   There are several functions following this naming pattern which checks if the argument qualifies as the type it's named for.

-   :param any x: Whatever.
-   :returns:     A JavaScript boolean.
+   Invokes :js:`body` with no arguments.
+If it raises an error, invokes :js:`handler`, passing it the error, and returns the result.

+   :param function body:    Zero-parameter function.
+   :param function handler: One-parameter function.
+   :returns:                The result of calling :js:`body` or the result of :js:`handler` if :js:`body` failed.

 Accessing ShenScript Internals from Shen
 ========================================